PgREST

 https://<tenant>.tapis.io/v3/pgrest/manage/views/just_a_cool_url

-Materialized View Refresh Example¶
+Materialized View Refresh Example

-If you had earlier created a view using the materialized_view_raw_sql
+If you had earlier created a view using the materialized_view_raw_sql attribute, you’d have a materialized view that you

 can refresh the data of manually.
 Data for materialized views is updated at creation, and at refreshes, there is not other